Austin Irving: Early life and education

 Irving was born in New York City in 1984.
 She is the daughter of film director David Irving and landscape designer Susan Irving.
 Her paternal grandparents are theater director Jules Irving and the actress Priscilla Pointer.
 She is the niece of the actress Amy Irving.
 In 2006, Austin Irving graduated cum laude from the Tisch School Of The Arts at NYU with a BFA from the Department of Photography and Imaging.

 Career

 Austin Irving works with large format analog photography.
 She uses a Toyo-View camera and shoots on 4x5 Kodak color negative.
 Her images are presented as large scale photographic prints.
 Her artwork has been the recipient of numerous awards and has been exhibited in galleries, museums and festivals in Hong Kong, India, Germany, Lithuania, France, Switzerland, Italy, Greece, Indonesia, Budapest, and in the United States.
 Her photographs explore liminality and metageography, anthropocentrism, and the tension between natural and man-made environments.
-Irving said that her photographic practice is motivated by the wish to find relief from the "extreme internal discomfort" of living with body dysmorphic disorder.
 She cites Thomas Demand, Bernd & Hilla Becher, MC Escher, René Magritte, Lynne Cohen, and James Turrell as artists whose work has impacted her career.

-In 2017, she was the artist-in-residence at the National Centre for Biological Sciences in Bangalore, India.
-In 2019, she was an artist-in-residence at the Varda Artist Residency aboard the SS Vallejo, a historic houseboat in Sausalito, California.